Two Ways To Generate An SFTP Private Key

 1. Obtaining An SFTP Private Key Via The Key Manager

-Next, navigate to the Client Keys tab and then click the Generate button.
+Next, navigate to the Client Keys tab and click the Generate button.

-Fill up the fields in the Generate Client Key dialog.
+Fill out the fields in the Generate Client Key dialog.
 You'll need to enter the following information:

-Key alias - We recommend you use the username of the user account this key will be binded with.
+Key alias - We recommend you use the username of the user account to which this key will be bound.

-Key algorithm - Choose between RSA or DSA .
-Click that link for a thorough discussion on these two key algorithms.
+Key algorithm - Choose between RSA or DSA.
+Click that link for a thorough discussion of these two key algorithms.

 Key length - Choose between 1024 and 2048.
-Read the post "Choosing Key Lengths for Encrypted File Transfers " if you need more information on the subject.
+Read the post "Choosing Key Lengths for Encrypted File Transfers " if you need more information.

-Validity - Specify how many days you would like this key to remain valid.
+Validity - Specify how many days you want this key to remain valid.

-Common name (CN) - This should be the full name of the user.
+Common name (CN) - This should be the user's full name.

-Organization unit (OU) - Indicates the specific unit in your organization that will be using this key, e.g. Accounting.
+Organization unit (OU) - Indicates the specific unit in your organization that will use this key, e.g., Accounting.

 Organization (O) - The name of your organization.